pprossi/core/README.rst

 The generated lock file will use the same name: composer-dev.lock in this example.

-With this patch you are able to use commandline option to switch between composer files with;
+With this patch you are able to use commandline option to switch between composer files with:

  > COMPOSER=composer-dev.json composer install

-get mor informations about loading of composer Files with:
+Get mor informations about loading of composer Files with:

  > TYPO3COMPOSERVERBOSE=true COMPOSER=composer-dev.json composer install